Skip to content

 Some people naturally deal with others in a kind, understanding manner.

-This type person shows they are truly interested in those around them.
+This of type person shows they are truly interested in those around them.
 They want to understand what others are going through, and how people are feeling really matters to them.

 Empathy Connects Us to Others

 A dictionary definition of empathy is: “The capacity to recognize and share feelings, thoughts, or experiences that are being experienced by another person.”
+The good thing about empathy is that it is something we can get better at.

 “If you can learn a simple trick, Scout, you’ll get along a lot better with all kinds of folks.
 You never really understand a person until you consider things from his point of view, until you climb inside of his skin and walk around in it.”
 (Atticus Finch in To Kill a Mockingbird)